bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 - Recommended percentage of clusters to optimize cost savings and performance.

 ## **6. Solution**
-- To create controller logic which will be continously looking for a better state.
+- To create controller logic which will be continuously looking for a better state.
-  + The controller looks for available spot instances which are cheaper and are capable of processing the workload.
+  + The controller looks for available spot instances which are cheaper and can process the workload.
-  + The controller always looks for a cheaper spot instance than the current spot instance while also considering time rquired for migration.
+  + The controller always looks for a cheaper spot instance than the current spot instance while also considering time required for migration.

 ### Proposed System
 ![Proposed System](https://user-images.githubusercontent.com/20182350/52174269-67e5ca80-275f-11e9-95a4-4e592fee92cc.JPG)